CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

 ## **Task 1: NSG Validation (Optional)**

-In this task, you'll access the virtual machine by configuring an inbound port rule in network security group.
+In this task, you'll access the virtual machine by configuring an inbound port rule in the network security group.

 1. Navigate to the Azure portal.
 Using the search bar, search for **Virtual machines (1)** and **select (2)** from the suggestions.